Skip to main content

 Testing

-• Any analysis is at the licence holder’s expense and must be conducted by a National Association of Testing Authorities (NATA) or Food Authority approved laboratory.
+Any analysis is at the licence holder’s expense and must be conducted by a laboratory accredited by the National Association of Testing Authorities (NATA) or International Laboratory Accreditation Cooperation (ILAC).
+Only tests for pH or environmental swabbing for Listeria may be conducted in-house, without NATA accreditation, using a validated method.

-• The licence holder must notify the Food Authority if an analysed sample fails to meet the standards as detailed in the Manual or those set by the Food Authority.
+The licence holder must notify the Food Authority if an analysed sample fails to meet the standards as detailed in the Manual within 24 hours by phone, and in writing within 48 hours.
+Businesses can submit the written notice using the Notify a pathogen detection form.

 Inspections & audits